Frenzarectah/Frenzarectah/README.md

 <b>.::WHO AM I::.</b> <br/>
 Hi at ALL! <br/>
-My name is Frenz and i'm an italian boy which is in a continuos and constant growing in web developing (: <br/>
+My name is Frenz and i'm an italian boy which is in a continous and constant growing in web developing (: <br/>
 As the most of You I guess. <br/>
 Unfortunately, web is not (yet) my job, actually I'm an electronic technicial but web and technology are my passions.<br/>
 Nowadays, i'm working on myself and improving my skills, so there are not big projects or works, just trying to create my<br/>